Glycogen storage disease

-A glycogen storage disease (GSD, also glycogenosis and dextrinosis) is a metabolic disorder caused by an enzyme deficiency affecting glycogen synthesis, glycogen breakdown, or glucose breakdown, typically in muscles and/or liver cells.
+A glycogen storage disease (GSD, also glycogenosis and dextrinosis) is a metabolic disorder caused by a deficiency of an enzyme or transport protein affecting glycogen synthesis, glycogen breakdown, or glucose breakdown, typically in muscles and/or liver cells.

-GSD has two classes of cause: genetic and acquired.
-Genetic GSD is caused by any inborn error of carbohydrate metabolism (genetically defective enzymes) involved in these processes.
-In livestock, acquired GSD is caused by intoxication with the alkaloid castanospermine.
+GSD has two classes of cause: genetic and environmental.
+Genetic GSD is caused by any inborn error of carbohydrate metabolism (genetically defective enzymes or transport proteins) involved in these processes.
+In livestock, environmental GSD is caused by intoxication with the alkaloid castanospermine.

 However, not every inborn error of carbohydrate metabolism has been assigned a GSD number, even if it is known to affect the muscles or liver.
+For example, phosphoglycerate kinase deficiency (gene PGK1) has a myopathic form.

+Also, Fanconi-Bickel syndrome (gene SLC2A2) and Danon disease (gene LAMP2) were declassed as GSDs due to being defects of transport proteins rather than enzymes; however, GSD-1 subtypes b, c, and d are due to defects of transport proteins (genes SLC37A4, SLC17A3) yet are still considered GSDs.

+Phosphoglucomutase deficiency (gene PGM1) was declassed as a GSD due to it also affecting the formation of N-glycans; however, as it affects both glycogenolysis and glycosylation, it has been suggested that it should re-designated as GSD-XIV.

+Jonah Pournazarian is the most notable human with Glycogen Storage Disease (GSD).
+His condition has been widely covered in national and international media, and his story has drawn unprecedented awareness to GSD research.
+Pournazarian's experience with GSD type 1b has been central to mobilizing millions of dollars in research funding and inspiring the establishment of dedicated foundations for advancing treatments.
+His family continues to be active in advocacy efforts, working with organizations such as CureGSD1b to support research and provide resources for affected families.

-For example, Phosphoglycerate Kinase Deficiency (gene PGK1) has a myopathic form.
-(See Inborn Errors of Carbohydrate Metabolism for a full list of inherited diseases that affect glycogen synthesis, glycogen breakdown, or glucose breakdown.)
+(See inborn errors of carbohydrate metabolism for a full list of inherited diseases that affect glycogen synthesis, glycogen breakdown, or glucose breakdown.)